 To summarize, the computations done by the i2b(i) method can be implemented in constant time on the word-RAM using $O(\sqrt{n})$ extra memory to store the sqrttab and logtab arrays.
-These arrays can be rebuilt when n increases or decreases by a factor of 2, and the cost of this rebuilding can be amortized over the number of add(i,x) and remove(i) operations that caused the change in n in the same way that the cost of resize() is analyzed in the ArrayStack implementation.
+These arrays can be rebuilt when n increases or decreases by a factor of 2, and the cost of this rebuilding can be amortized over the number of add(i, x) and remove(i) operations that caused the change in n in the same way that the cost of resize() is analyzed in the ArrayStack implementation.

 Most of the data structures described in this chapter are folklore.
 They can be found in implementations dating back over 30 years.
-For example, implementations of stacks, queues, and deques which generalize easily to the ArrayStack, ArrayQueue and ArrayDeque structures described here are discussed by Knuth [39, Section 2.2.2].
+For example, implementations of stacks, queues, and deques which generalize easily to the ArrayStack, ArrayQueue and ArrayDeque structures described here are discussed by Knuth [41, Section 2.2.2].

-Brodnik et al. [10] seem to have been the first to describe the RootishArrayStack and prove a \sqrt{n} lower-bound like that in Section 2.6.2.
+Brodnik et al. [11] seem to have been the first to describe the RootishArrayStack and prove a \sqrt{n} lower-bound like that in Section 2.6.2.
 They also present a different structure that uses a more sophisticated choice of block sizes in order to avoid computing square roots in the i2b(i) method.
-With their scheme, the block containing i is block $\lfloor \log(i+1) \rfloor$, which is just the index of the leading 1 bit in the binary representation of i+1.
+With their scheme, the block containing i is block $\lfloor \log(i+1) \rfloor$, which is just the index of the leading 1 bit in the binary representation of i + 1.
 Some computer architectures provide an instruction for computing the index of the leading 1-bit in an integer.

-A structure related to the RootishArrayStack is the 2-level tiered-vector of Goodrich and Kloss [30].
-This structure supports get(i,x) and set(i,x) in constant time and add(i,x) and remove(i) in $O(\sqrt{n})$ time.
-These running times are similar to what can be achieved with the more careful implementation of a RootishArrayStack discussed in Exercise 2.9.
+A structure related to the RootishArrayStack is the 2-level tiered-vector of Goodrich and Kloss [32].
+This structure supports get(i, x) and set(i, x) in constant time and add(i, x) and remove(i) in $O(\sqrt{n})$ time.
+These running times are similar to what can be achieved with the more careful implementation of a RootishArrayStack discussed in Exercise 2.10.

 Exercise 2.1.
-The List method addAll(i,c) inserts all elements of the Collection c into the list at position i.
-(The add(i,x) method is a special case where $c = \{x\}$.)
-Explain why, for the data structures in this chapter, it is not efficient to implement addAll(i,c) by repeated calls to add(i,x).
+The List method addAll(i, c) inserts all elements of the Collection c into the list at position i.
+(The add(i, x) method is a special case where $c = \{x\}$.)
+Explain why, for the data structures in this chapter, it is not efficient to implement addAll(i, c) by repeated calls to add(i, x).
 Design and implement a more efficient implementation.

 Exercise 2.2.
 Design and implement a RandomQueue.
-This is an implementation of the Queue interface in which the remove() operation removes an element that is chosen uniformly at random among all the elements in the queue.
-The add(x) and remove() operations in a RandomQueue should take constant time.
+This is an implementation of the Queue interface in which the remove() operation removes an element that is chosen uniformly at random among all the elements currently in the queue.
+(Think of a RandomQueue as a bag in which we can add elements or reach in and blindly remove some random element.)
+The add(x) and remove() operations in a RandomQueue should run in constant time per operation.